 5. The ignition control will make three trials for ignition.
 If ignition is not proven after the third trial, the control will lock-out the heater.
 The ignition control must be reset to restart the heater.
+Push the reset switch until fan motor restarts, then release it.
 See Fig. 7.